toopher/toopher-radius/README.md

 Installing the RADIUS Server
 -----------------------------
 ### Installing on Ubuntu (or other debian-based distro)
+ensure that the `build-essential` package is installed, and CPAN in up-to-date:

+    sudo apt-get install build-essential
+    sudo cpan CPAN

 run the provided install-ubuntu.sh script as root:

     cd linux && sudo ./install-ubuntu.sh